HarryPahwa/DetectingRoadLanes/README.md

 ###1.
 Describing the pipeline

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, applied a Gaussian blur to the image, and then used Canny edge detection on the image.
-I then defined a region of interest using defined vertices, and used Hough transform on the image.
+I then defined a region of interest using given vertices, and used Hough transform on the image.
 Initial Result:
 ![alt text][image8]